UFFeScience/Phenomanager/README.md

 ## API

-The API is completely generic and accepts filters, sorting, aggregation functions, grouping and field projection.
+The API accepts filters, sorting, aggregation functions, grouping and field projection.
-Another important point is that the API will only respond *success* if the correct credentials are passed in the *header* of the request.
+Another important aspect is that the API will only answer *success* if the correct credentials are present in the *header* of the request.
 Every request (except for the login endpoint and some other specific endpoints) must contain the `Authorization` header with the value `Bearer {AUTENTICATION_TOKEN}`.
 An authentication token can be obtained by making a request to `/login` endpoint twith the correct credentials.
-Here is an example of the most complete filter operation possible:
+Here is an example of a possible filter operation:

 `localhost:9500/v1/computational_models?count=[name,currentVersion]&sort=[creationDate=asc]&groupBy=[creationDate]&filter=[currentVersion>1.0]`

 ### Filter
 The available options of filters to be applied:

-- Equals: "=eq=" or "=" (can be used to compare if value is equal to `null`)
+- Equals: "=eq=" or "=" (may be used to compare if value is equal to `null`)

 - Less than or equal: "=le=" or "<="